openvinotoolkit/open_model_zoo/demos/colorization_demo/python/README.md

   -limit OUTPUT_LIMIT, --output_limit OUTPUT_LIMIT
                         Optional.
 Number of frames to store in output.
                         If 0 is set, all frames are stored.
   --no_show             Optional.
-Disable display of results on screen.
+Don't show output.
   -v, --verbose         Optional.
 Enable display of processing logs on screen.
   -u UTILIZATION_MONITORS, --utilization_monitors UTILIZATION_MONITORS
                         Optional.
 List of monitors to show initially.